rakete/ObjViewer/README.md

 ##About

 A simple ObjViewer.
-Might be usefull as Parsec example and for everyone trying to figure out how to use OpenGL with Haskell.
+Might be useful as Parsec example and for everyone trying to figure out how to use OpenGL with Haskell.

 I've written this quite some time ago and recently wanted to refresh my haskell knowledge a bit, so I fixed this up and tried understanding the code I produced back then.